Skip to content

 4. Select Amazon Athena as the dialect

-5. Configure the connection parameters:
+5. Fill in the connection parameters:

-• Name: Give it a descriptive name (e.g., “Tallyfy Analytics”)
+• Name: Something descriptive (e.g., “Tallyfy Analytics”)

 • Port: 443